salesforce/GlueGen/README.md

 ### Download Checkpoints
-Download the official checkpoints of SD v1 to ./checkpoints_all/checkpoint_sd_v1 as ./checkpoints_all/checkpoint_sd_v1/v1-5-pruned-emaonly.ckpt (from https://huggingface.co/runwayml/stable-diffusion-v1-5).
+Download the official checkpoints of SD v1 to `./checkpoints_all/checkpoint_sd_v1` as `./checkpoints_all/checkpoint_sd_v1/v1-5-pruned-emaonly.ckpt` (downloaded from https://huggingface.co/runwayml/stable-diffusion-v1-5).

 Then follow the README.md (`./stable-diffusion/audioclip/README.md`) of audioclip to download checkpoints  to `./checkpoints_all/audioclip_checkpoint` as  `./checkpoints_all/audioclip_checkpoint/AudioCLIP-Full-Training.pt`.